 Moving forward, Ohio State plans to use Young’s situation as an example to educate its student-athletes on NCAA compliance issues, and Smith anticipates that Young – at least as long as he’s still on campus – will be willing to help with that education process.

 “I’m sure, as we move forward, as we ask him to have conversations with other teams, then he’ll do that for us, I’m sure to talk about his experience and what type of things you need to avoid,” Smith said.
 “Student-athletes respond better to student-athletes than they do to old heads like me.
-So fortunately, we’ll have him for a little white, and hopefully he’ll help us and I’m sure he will.”
+So fortunately, we’ll have him for a little while, and hopefully he’ll help us and I’m sure he will.”

 Smith, who is currently serving as the co-chair of an NCAA working group that is advising the Board of Governors how to proceed forward with policy changes that would allow student-athletes to benefit from their name, image and likeness, acknowledged that the violation Young committed might no longer be a violation if the NCAA updates its rulebook, and that it can be debated whether the bylaw Young violated should be changed.